alinix1/holistic-health-haven-BE/README.md

 ## About The Project / App

 The Holistic Health Haven backend is a REST API built with Express, Knex, and a PostgreSQL database to serve data to the frontend.
 It integrates with Stripe's API to process one-time payments and implements image optimization with WebP conversion utilizing the library called Sharp.
+The application is deployed on AWS EC2 with PM2 for process management and Nginx as a reverse proxy.

 ## Built With